jonase/eastwood/README.md

 Note: This should work even if you do not use Leiningen for your project.
 You will need to add the dependency above in the manner appropriate for your build tool.
+See [Clojars](https://clojars.org/jonase/eastwood) for Gradle and Maven syntax.

 From within your REPL: